kirsten2/Species_validation/README.md

 Bacterial species validation with metagenomic data
 =======

-This repository contains scripts for validating candidate bacterial species with metagenomic data (ORFs from metagenome assemblies).
+This repository contains scripts for validating candidate bacterial species with metagenomic data.

 If you are using this pipeline, please cite: